 Remember that your brand strategy is based on differentiation from your competitors.
 What qualities do you possess and really integrate into everything you do?
 What are your greatest strengths?
 What values do you bring to your work consistently and without failures?
 These values must be significant, clear and also actionable.
 It must be transparent what this means for the way you run your business and work with your customers.

 Create A Brand Personality

-Try to be as descriptive as you can.
+Try to be as descriptive and objective as you can even while being creative and unorthodox.
 Is the brand realistic and informal or noble and sophisticated?
 Traditional or avant-garde?
 Fun and quirky or conservative and reliable?
 The clearer the image, the more useful it will be.

 Identify Your Positioning

 Brand positioning has to do with representing something specific and significant for its clients, something that is different from the other players in the market.
 Positioning is the act of designing the company’s offering and image to occupy a distinct place in the target market’s mind (Blankson, 2004).
 This can mean choosing and highlighting certain product features and from there, create strategies for segmentation and image building.
 In a study in 2004, Blankson and Kalafatis emphasised that it is essential to indicate a positive relationship between firm performance and its well-formulated and clearly-defined positioning activities.
 In positioning, remember to claim your credibility and stand out from the competition.

 The goal of brand identity is for the customer to recognize the brand in all the communications platforms, even if it covers the brand.
 Brand identity originates from the company.
 This means that it is the company that breathes into the identity of its brand, focusing on creating something unique and will stand out in the market.